Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Ingress CORS

 Cross-Origin Resource Sharing (CORS) is disabled by default.
-You can enable it by setting the [Helm parameter](/docs/install/helm-parameters/) `ingress.annotations.nginx.ingress.kubernetes.io/enable-cors` to `"true"`:
+You can enable it by setting the [Helm parameter](/docs/install/helm-parameters/) `ingress.annotations."nginx.ingress.kubernetes.io/enable-cors"` to `"true"` (the quoted part is a single key, do not transform the inner dots into colons and line breaks):

 * Add `--set-string "ingress.annotations.nginx\.ingress\.kubernetes\.io/enable-cors"="true"` in the Helm Chart installation command (make sure you enter `--set-string`).

 Then, you can configure it by adding annotations to the `ingress` parameter (refer to [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors) for further details):

-For example, you can specify a value to the _cors allow origin_ configuration with the `ingress.annotations.nginx.ingress.kubernetes.io/cors-allow-origin` parameter.
+For example, you can specify a value to the _cors allow origin_ configuration with the `ingress.annotations."nginx.ingress.kubernetes.io/cors-allow-origin"` parameter (the quoted part is a single key, do not transform the inner dots into colons and line breaks).
 For instance, if you want to allow cross origin request from the domain name `https://origin-site.com`:

 * Add `--set "ingress.annotations.nginx\.ingress\.kubernetes\.io/cors-allow-origin"="https://origin-site.com"` in the Helm Chart installation command.